Public Justice Announces Finalists for 2019 Trial Lawyer of the Year Award

 The five finalist cases for Public Justice’s 2019 Trial Lawyer of the Year Award include landmark cases dealing with school negligence of students with disabilities, a twenty-year fight against Dark Money in politics, illegal straw purchasing of firearms used in a murder, industrial pollution in the San Francisco Bay, and factory farms ruining the quality of life of low-income communities of color.

 The award celebrates and recognizes the work of an attorney or team of attorneys working on behalf of individuals and groups that have suffered grave injustice or abuse.
 It will be presented at the organization’s Annual Gala and Awards Dinner on Monday, July 29 in San Diego.
-Here are the four finalist cases for the award:
+Here are the five finalist cases for the award:

 Gloria G. v.
 City School District of the City of Mount Vernon